‘We Trust Women.’

 1. Women are not being made into criminals under the current law

 BPAS, Britain’s second largest abortion provider, have been campaigning for some time for decriminalisation.
 Their campaign hinges on the idea that women are currently being made into criminals if they have an abortion outside the scope of the law.
-They have recently ramped up these efforts, releasing a video entitled ‘Smile, You’re Knicked’, in which a hoard of police officers burst into a woman’s home, as if she is a dangerous kingpin at the centre of a drug trafficking network, and arrest her for possession of abortion pills.
+They have ramped up these efforts, releasing a video entitled ‘Smile, You’re Knicked’, in which a hoard of police officers burst into a woman’s home, as if she is a dangerous kingpin at the centre of a drug trafficking network, and arrest her for possession of abortion pills.

 An alarming idea, but utterly false.